 Definition

 An on-load tap changer (OLTC) is a switching device built into a power transformer that adjusts the transformer's turns ratio in discrete steps while the unit stays energized and carrying load.
-By adding or removing winding turns, usually on the high-voltage side, the OLTC changes the output voltage without ever interrupting power flow, acting as a built-in automatic voltage regulator.
+By adding or removing winding turns — usually on the high-voltage side, where current is lower and switching is gentler — the OLTC changes the output voltage without ever interrupting power flow.
+It is, in effect, an automatic voltage regulator built into the iron: the utility's tool for holding your service voltage steady while demand on the network swings all day.

 How it differs from off-circuit taps

-Smaller transformers use off-circuit (de-energized) tap changers that require a shutdown to adjust.
-An OLTC instead uses a diverter switch and transition impedance so it can move between taps without open-circuiting the winding or short-circuiting adjacent taps, all under load.
-Control is typically automatic: an automatic voltage control relay senses output voltage and drives the mechanism up or down to hold a target.
-A typical OLTC offers a regulation range on the order of plus or minus 10 to 16 percent, divided into roughly 16 to 32 steps.
+Smaller distribution transformers use off-circuit (de-energized) tap changers: a few bolted positions that a lineworker can only move with the transformer shut down, set once at installation and rarely touched again.
+An OLTC is a different machine entirely.
+It uses a diverter switch and transition impedance so it can move between adjacent taps without ever open-circuiting the winding (which would arc destructively) or solidly short-circuiting adjacent taps (which would circulate ruinous current).
+Control is typically automatic: a voltage-regulating relay senses the output, compares it against a setpoint with a deadband, and drives the mechanism up or down to hold the target.
+A typical OLTC offers a regulation range on the order of plus or minus 10 to 16 percent, divided into roughly 16 to 32 steps — each tap change a small, deliberate mechanical event you can sometimes hear as a distant clunk in a substation.

-The OLTC lives inside the site step-down unit, see oil-filled transformer for the large outdoor units that usually carry one, and dry-type transformer for the indoor alternative.
+The OLTC lives inside the site step-down unit — see oil-filled transformer for the large outdoor units that usually carry one, dry-type transformer for the indoor alternative, and electrical substation for where the biggest ones do their work.

 In Simple Terms